Current & Past Rheumatology Fellows

 Tasneem Ahmed, MD

-Born in Cairo, Egypt, Tasneem grew up in Brooklyn, where she moved with her parents when she was 2 months old.
-After high school, she matriculated into the BS/MD Sophie Davis program at the City College of New York.
+Born in Cairo, Egypt, Dr. Ahmed grew up in Brooklyn, where she moved with her parents when she was 2 months old.
+After high school, she matriculated into the BS/MD Sophie Davis Program at the City College of New York.
 There she earned the prestigious Sophie and Leonard Davis Medical School Scholarship, which helped fund her medical education.
-She graduated with summa cum laude honors and then moved to NYU School of Medicine for the last two years of her clinical education, where she fell in love with rheumatology and the division.
-Tasneem completed her residency at Robert Wood Johnson in New Brunswick, New Jersey, where she participated in research studies in rheumatoid arthritis, diffuse idiopathic skeletal hyperostosis, as well as quality improvement projects at the federally qualified health center where she practiced primary care medicine.
-She also worked with Ashira Blazer, MD, on a research project exploring the sequelae of ApoL1 on phenotypes in a Ghanian SLE population.
+She graduated with summa cum laude honors and then moved to NYU Grossman School of Medicine for the last two years of her clinical education, where she fell in love with rheumatology and the division.
+Dr. Ahmed completed her residency at Robert Wood Johnson in New Brunswick, New Jersey, where she participated in research studies in rheumatoid arthritis and diffuse idiopathic skeletal hyperostosis, as well as quality improvement projects at the Federally Qualified Health Center where she practiced primary care medicine.
+She also worked with Ashira D. Blazer, MD, on a research project exploring the sequelae of ApoL1 on phenotypes in a Ghanian SLE population.

-Meghan graduated magna cum laude from St Mary’s College of Maryland, where she majored in biology.
-For her medical education Meghan made her way south to Nova Southeastern, where she was a classmate of class of 2023 fellow Kelly Corbitt.
+Dr. Anderson graduated magna cum laude from St Mary’s College of Maryland, where she majored in biology.
+For her medical education Meghan made her way south to Nova Southeastern University College of Osteopathic Medicine, where she was a classmate of class of 2023 fellow Kelly Corbitt, DO.
 At medical school Meghan was inducted into the Psi Sigma Alpha National Honor Society, received the Alvin Greber Cardiology Award, and graduated with highest honors among the top 3 percent of her class.
 While in medical school Meghan served as a team leader on medical mission trips to Jamaica, where she led the set-up of free clinics.
 She completed her residency at Albert Einstein Medical Center in Philadelphia, where she received the Tosounian Award for contributions to house staff wellness.
 Meghan was selected to serve as chief resident, a role she is currently fulfilling, including playing a critical role in resident wellness and adjusting training to cope with COVID-19.

-A native Floridian, Kelly attended the University of Florida at Gainesville where she majored in psychology and rode on the equestrian team.
-After college she spent two years with the Salvation Army as a Social Services Director, working with underserved and homeless families, writing grants, and managing data on the populations she served.
-Kelly then moved on to medical school at Nova Southeastern, where she participated in studies of lymphedema, tissue elasticity, and fibrosis, resulting in several publications.
-From medical school Kelly moved on to residency at the University of Miami, where she has conducted several retrospective studies of Sjogren’s syndrome; all told Kelly has 5 publications.
+A native Floridian, Dr. Corbitt attended the University of Florida at Gainesville where she majored in psychology and rode on the equestrian team.
+After college she spent two years with the Salvation Army as a social services director, working with underserved and homeless families, writing grants, and managing data on the populations she served.
+Dr. Corbitt then attended medical school at Nova Southeastern University College of Osteopathic Medicine, where she participated in studies of lymphedema, tissue elasticity, and fibrosis, resulting in several publications.
+Dr. Coribitt then moved to residency at the University of Miami, where she conducted several retrospective studies of Sjogren’s syndrome.
 Kelly was chosen as resident of the month and was later selected to serve as chief resident, a position she is currently fulfilling, including developing new electives for residents.

 Jammie Law, MD

-A native New Yorker, Jammie grew up in Chinatown.
-She attended the Bronx High School of Science and, completed her undergraduate degree at Stony Brook University, where she studied biology and graduated magna cum laude.
+A native New Yorker, Dr. Law grew up in Chinatown.
+She attended the Bronx High School of Science and completed her undergraduate degree at Stony Brook University, where she studied biology and graduated magna cum laude.
 She completed medical school at Albert Einstein College of Medicine in the Bronx, where she received the Wolmer Summer Research Fellowship, which she used to study the impact of soluble immune mediators on innate genital mucosal antimicrobial activity.
-Jammie stayed in the Bronx for residency, joining the program at Montefiore Medical Center and being selected as resident of the month.
-During residency Jammie participated in a prospective cohort study, published in The Journal of Intensive Care Medicine, of organ dysfunction and disability after hospitalization among older adults.
-She has also worked with Anna Broder, MD to study non-ischemic cardiovascular complications in lupus, and with Shereen Mahmood to study interstitial lung disease in patients with inflammatory myositis (presented this year at ACR Convergence).
+Dr. Law stayed in the Bronx for residency, joining the program at Montefiore Medical Center and being selected as resident of the month.
+During residency she participated in a prospective cohort study, published in the Journal of Intensive Care Medicine, of organ dysfunction and disability after hospitalization among older adults.
+She has also worked with Anna Broder, MD, to study non-ischemic cardiovascular complications in lupus, and with Shereen N. Mahmood, MD, to study interstitial lung disease in patients with inflammatory myositis.

 Class of 2021